shaneholloman/plutex/memory-bank/systemPatterns.md

-# System Patterns: Plutus AI Trading System
+# System Patterns: plutex AI Trading System

 ## 1. High-Level Architecture

-Both `plutus` and `../ai-hedge-fund` appear to follow a multi-agent system (MAS) architecture.
+Both `plutex` and `../ai-hedge-fund` appear to follow a multi-agent system (MAS) architecture.
 The core idea is to decompose the complex task of trading analysis and decision-making into specialized, independent agents.

 ```mermaid
 graph LR